 Dietary change should be considered adjunct therapy in the treatment of psoriasis.
 Patients with psoriasis are at higher risk for multiple comorbid conditions, including diabetes, hypertension, dyslipidemia, and cardiovascular disease.
 Dietary recommendations are considered a foundational approach in the prevention of all.
 Dermatologists play an important role in educating our patients on the increased risk for these conditions, and should screen and refer when indicated.
 Referral to a certified Diabetes Prevention Program should be considered for overweight or obese patients with prediabetes, as these structured programs reduce the risk of progression to diabetes.
 Importantly, these programs also focus on weight loss.

-Weight loss is also considered an important adjunct therapy in overweight or obese psoriasis patients, as it has been demonstrated in RCTs to improve PASI scores and improve response to some systemic therapies.
+Weight loss, overall health improvement, is also considered an important adjunct therapy in overweight or obese psoriasis patients, as it has been demonstrated in RCTs to improve PASI scores and improve response to some systemic therapies.

 Did you enjoy this post?
 Find more on Medical Derm topics here.